Akami Sushi

 • price 4 of 4

-Omakase only.
-Currently operating out of sister restaurant Inaba in Torrance, Yasuhiro Hirano’s intimate sushi counter offers an ultra-premium omakase ($280) that deftly incorporates dry-aged fish and exotic ingredients like mantis shrimp and plump Japanese oysters.
+Why we love it: Currently operating out of sister restaurant Inaba in Torrance, Yasuhiro Hirano’s intimate sushi counter offers an ultra-premium omakase ($280) that deftly incorporates dry-aged fish and exotic ingredients like mantis shrimp and plump Japanese oysters.
 This is the kind of place where you can expect a crash course in the art of sushi from the chef himself, plus the appropriate tuition and fees to match.
-The shari (sushi rice) here is some of the best in the city, and the restaurant lacks the usual pretension found at high-end omakase spots closer to L.A. proper.
+The shari here is some of the best in the city, and the restaurant lacks the usual pretension found at high-end omakase spots closer to L.A. proper.
 Sushi lovers with deep pockets will also appreciate Inaba’s collab dinners at Sushi Kaneyoshi on Tuesday nights, when you can snag a taste of Hirano in Little Tokyo for a cool $400 per head.
+Like Kaneyoshi, reservations at Sushi Inaba are hard to snag—Tock availability for the following month drops at noon on the first of every month, and boy, do they book out fast.

 Advertising